 Trim your dogs nails once or twice a month if they do not wear them down naturally.
 You should brush their teeth at least two to three times a week to help prevent dental decay and disease, too.
 Checking your Dalmatian’s ears is important so you can spot any early signs of infection.

 The Dalmatian dog is a unique breed that almost everyone can identify.
 Known for their spots, these dogs are an active and intelligence breed that needs an owner who can keep up!
-When placed in an energetic household where they will get lots of exercise and attention, the Dalmatian makes a wonderful family pet that can live very happily with children and other animals.
+When placed in an energetic household where they will get lots of exercise, dog toys and attention, the Dalmatian makes a wonderful family pet that can live very happily with children and other animals.

 While they do have a tendency to shed everywhere and need to be brushed frequently, this loving and loyal dog will want to do nothing but please you and protect you.
 If you’ve got the space and time for the friendly Dalmatian, why not add one to your home?